pitt-miskov-zivanov-lab/BioRECIPE/docs/index.rst

 The :math:`a^{\mathrm{sign}}` attribute indicates the sign (also referred to as polarity) of the influences, and it can take two values, :math:`a^{\mathrm{sign}}`= ``positive`` (e.g., activation) or :math:`a^{\mathrm{sign}}`= ``negative`` (e.g., inhibition).
 Sometimes, only the information about indirect influences on pathways of interest is known, and therefore, the attribute :math:`a^{\mathrm{connectiontype}}` is used to indicate whether the interaction :math:`e` is a direct physical interaction (:math:`a^{\mathrm{connectiontype}}` = ``direct``) or an indirect influence from the source node to the target node (:math:`a^{\mathrm{connectiontype}}` = ``indirect``).
 Since the interaction definition allows for indirect interactions, it is possible that source and target node are not in the same compartment, and this is the reason we assign the location attribute to nodes and not to the interaction.

 The list of other attributes is not necessarily fixed; the components in it may vary, dependent on the goals of the analysis.
 A more specific information about the biological mechanism and the molecular site of an interaction can be included in the :math:`a^{\mathrm{mechanism}}` and the :math:`a^{\mathrm{site}}` attributes, respectively.
 We note here that, in some cases, :math:`a^{\mathrm{sign}}` is not explicitly stated in statements about influences that describe mechanisms (e.g., A phosphorylates B).
 In this case, it would be up to the user to either fill in this information from other sources or accept a default attribute assignment.
 For example, the default assignment could be ``positive`` for phosphorylation, although this may not always be the case, and would require curation.

 The edge attribute vector can also include the :math:`a^{\mathrm{cellline}}`, :math:`a^{\mathrm{celltype}}`, :math:`a^{\mathrm{tissuetype}}`, :math:`a^{\mathrm{organism}}` attributes, which hold the context information about the cell line, cell type, tissue type, and organism where the interaction is observed, respectively.

 Finally, provenance attributes can be used.
 The :math:`a^{\mathrm{score}}` attribute provides a summary score for confidence in the interaction, or the amount of available evidence for the interaction.
 The :math:`a^{\mathrm{source}}` attribute indicates the source of evidence, which can be literature, expert knowledge, databases, or data.
 The :math:`a^{\mathrm{statement}}` attribute is used to store the statements, parts of sentences or sentences where the interaction is mentioned.
 The :math:`a^{\mathrm{paperIDs}}` attribute holds paper IDs (e.g., PMCID [8]) where the sentences mentioning the interaction are found.
 When the information about the additional non-essential attributes is not available, these attributes are assigned an “empty” value.

-In :numref:`figure_1`, we show an example biological interaction, with all node and edge attributes.
+In :numref:`figure_1`, we show an example biological interaction, with all node and edge attributes, and Table 1 summarizes the node and edge attributes in a directed graph :math:`G(V,E)`:

 .. _figure_1: